Formality of a higher-codimensional Swiss-Cheese operad: Prerequisites

-The reason we need to consider such PA forms is the existence of the map which integrates along the fibers of a PA bundle, which satisfies a good Stokes' formula~\cite[Section~8]{HardtLambrechtsTurchinVolic2011}.
-This is necessary for our purposes, because the projection map $p_{ij}$ above is a PA bundle but not a submersion~\cite[Example~5.9.1]{LambrechtsVolic2014}.

-Let $\PP$ be an operad in compact SA sets.
-Then the symmetric sequence $\OmPA^{*}(\PP)$ is not actually a Hopf cooperad, because the Künneth quasi-isomorphisms go in the wrong direction.
-However, if $\CC$ is a Hopf cooperad, then it is possible to define a morphism $\CC \to \OmPA^{*}(\PP)$ as a collection of maps $\CC(U) \to \OmPA^{*}(\PP(U))$ making the obvious diagrams commute~\cite[Chapter~3]{LambrechtsVolic2014}.
-Such a morphism is called a quasi-isomorphism if it is a quasi-isomorphism in each arity.
-Results of Fresse~\cite{Fresse2018} can be adapted to $\OmPA^{*}$ to show that if $\PP$ is cofibrant in the category of Hopf cooperads satisfying $\PP(0) = \{*\}$ (which is true for $\FM_{n}$), then a Hopf cooperad which is quasi-isomorphic to $\OmPA^{*}(\PP)$ encodes the real homotopy type of $\PP$.
-Briefly, Fresse shows that there is an operadic upgrade of the functor $\OmPA^{*}$ which turns operads into Hopf cooperads, and that this operadic upgrade is part of a Quillen equivalence.
-The constructions can be extended to colored operads.
-For simplicity, we will treat $\OmPA^{*}(\PP)$ as if it were an actual Hopf cooperad, recalling that each time we have a morphism into $\OmPA^{*}(\PP)$, we actually have a morphism in the sense defined above.
+If $\PP$ is an operad in compact SA sets, then the symmetric sequence $\OmPA^{*}(\PP)$ is not a Hopf cooperad: the Künneth quasi-isomorphisms go in the wrong direction.
+However, for a Hopf cooperad $\CC$, we can define a ``morphism'' $\CC \to \OmPA^{*}(\PP)$ as a collection of maps $\CC(U) \to \OmPA^{*}(\PP(U))$ making the obvious diagrams commute~\cite[Chapter~3]{LambrechtsVolic2014}.
+We call it a quasi-isomorphism if it is a quasi-isomorphism in each arity.
+For simplicity, we will treat $\OmPA^{*}(\PP)$ as if it were an actual Hopf cooperad; when we write a morphism into $\OmPA^{*}(\PP)$, we actually have a ``morphism'' as defined above.
+Results of Fresse~\cite[Discussion after Proposition~4.4]{Fresse2018} can be adapted to $\OmPA^{*}$: if $\PP$ is cofibrant in the category of operads satisfying $\PP(0) = \{*\}$ (e.g.\ $\PP = \FM_{n}$), then any Hopf cooperad quasi-isomorphic to $\OmPA^{*}(\PP)$ encodes the real homotopy type of $\PP$.
+Briefly, there is an operadic upgrade of the functor $\OmPA^{*}$ which turns operads into Hopf cooperads, and this operadic upgrade is part of a Quillen adjunction.
+We will thus say that an operad $\PP$ in compact SA sets is formal if there exists a zigzag of quasi-isomorphisms of Hopf cooperads $H^{*}(\PP;\R) \gets \cdot \to \OmPA^{*}(\PP)$.
+These constructions can be extended to relative operads over a given base, as they can be seen as operads in a given symmetric monoidal category (of right operadic modules).